reiugit/AppSettingsInConsoleApp/README.md

 # AppSettingsInConsoleApp

-## Example of how to access settings from appsettings.json file in a console app.
+## Access settings from appsettings.json file in a console app

 This example uses the ConfigurationBuilder to add the settings of the appsettings.json file.
 * setting the path with builder.SetBasePath to CurrentDirectory